ooexiaoo/onlinegarden/src/site/notes/000 🏡 Digital Garden/🏠 Start Here.md

 ![blushing cat.gif|100](/img/user/Resources/%F0%9F%93%81%20Files/%F0%9F%93%B8Images/blushing%20cat.gif)

-You are at my [[🌍 Areas/📧 Personal Notes/What Is A PKM And Why Should You Care\|Personal Knowledge Management Vault]] a place where I keep my notes and ideas.
+You are at my [[What Is A PKM And Why Should You Care\|Personal Knowledge Management Vault]] a place where I keep my notes and ideas.

-🕸️ This is my little corner of the internet, where I publicly share my notes related to what I'm doing, what kind of content I'm consuming, etc. to practice [[🌍 Areas/📧 Personal Notes/🎓 Learning in Public\|learning in public]].
+🕸️ This is my little corner of the internet, where I publicly share my notes related to what I'm doing, what kind of content I'm consuming, etc. to practice [[🎓 Learning in Public\|learning in public]].

 👷🏻 Everything here is a work in progress.
 There are very few notes that I'm happy with, the ones that I can call are complete notes.
 Everything else is just constantly changing.